 - Loyal customers on average spend about 70% more than first-time customers

-- Make your customers feel special.
 Gaining your customers’ long-term business is all about showing that you know and care about who they are on an individual level.
 That means you need to provide the kinds of experiential rewards (as opposed to purely monetary ones) that resonate with them on an emotional level.
 This could include giving your loyalty customers exclusive access to certain rewards, like special product offers and events.

-- Make it personal.
 Increasingly, the most successful programs are leveraging customer intelligence, including WiFi analytics, to personalize the loyalty experience.
 If, for example, you see that a customer is at risk because your Wifi analytics have not detected them at your locations for a month you could send exclusive offers or a survey to those customers and either let them know you miss them and entice them to return with an offer or ask for feedback why they have not visited in a while.

-- Align the extent of rewards with customer engagement.
 You shouldn’t aim to create a one-size-fits-all solution.
 To build increasing loyalty over time, you need to increase the rewards you offer based on customer frequency, positive ratings, purchases or even visiting at slow times of the week.
 For example, you could use a hierarchical system in which increased buying or store visits offers access to tiered levels (say, silver, gold and platinum loyalty levels), each of which offers more valuable rewards than the one beneath it.

-- Continually measure results.
 Not every loyalty initiative works, or works as well as you would like it to.
 That means you should constantly be monitoring results, preferably by associating your messaging with measurable presence analytics.
-Among the metrics you need to consider are those associated with measuring if a customer return to your location, what they purchased, and how much they purchased.
+Among the metrics you need to consider are those associated with measuring if a customer returned to your location, what they purchased, and how much they purchased.
 Said differently, you need to measure the effectiveness of each campaign, all the way down to the ROI and engagement of each campaign If, using Wifi analytics data, you discover than a particular initiative is generating revenue, double down on it.
 If, on the other hand, a strategy isn’t panning out, optimize or eliminate it and try something different.

-To learn more about the ways the Bloom Intelligence WiFi marketing & Analytics growth tools can help you create your own customer loyalty program or supercharge your existing loyalty program, that will drive more sales, measure customer sentiment and grow your business, schedule a demo today.
+To learn more about the ways the Bloom Intelligence WiFi marketing & Analytics growth tools can help you create your own customer loyalty program or supercharge your existing loyalty program that will drive more sales, measure customer sentiment and grow your business, schedule a demo today.

 A No-Brainer For Anyone